Skip to content

 Yes, when possible.
 Self-consumed kWh is worth full retail rate regardless of export rules.
 Increasing self-consumption (batteries, EV charging, timing appliance use to solar production) typically delivers better economics than optimizing for export rate.
 The calculator focuses on export value; full solar analysis should prioritize self-consumption first.

-What rates should I use?
+What rates to use?

 Retail rate from a recent electricity bill.
 Export rate from your utility's net metering or feed-in tariff documentation.
 If on time-of-use pricing, use weighted average rate for both.
 Don't use advertised "up to" numbers — use actual compensation your specific utility offers.